MadMatcher/MadLib/docs/madlib-technical-guide.md

    - `StrippedQGramTokenizer(3)`: Creates 3-grams with whitespace stripped
    - `StrippedQGramTokenizer(5)`: Creates 5-grams with whitespace stripped

-In this case, we create the features as follows:
+In the case where the user specifies extra similarity functions and/or extra tokenizers, we create the features as follows:
 * We still create the exact match features and the numeric features, as described in the default case.
 * We still create the token-based features, as in the default case.
 But now we do this for all tokenizers and similarity functions, including the extra ones.
 * Finally, we create the following special features if you have selected the AlphaNumeric tokenizer to be an extra tokenizer.